 Two months later Mrs. Keagle sold the property to a couple, Floyd & Minnie Laughrun.
-They rebuilt the interior as a Tombstone hotel.
-Over the next few decades it had a few more ownership changes and purpose reinventions.
+They rebuilt the interior as a Tombstone hotel.3 Over the next few decades it had a few more ownership changes and purpose reinventions.

 We had been visitors to Tombstone, Arizona long before we were able to move to town.
 Every time we would come into Tombstone, we’d go to Nellie Cashman’s Restaurant for dinner.

 We loved the ambiance.
 We loved the history and its attachment to Nellie Cashman (I really admired much about her).
 We also liked the food, the menu options.
 Yes, it was our favorite place to eat in Tombstone AZ at that time!!